 Lodging the wrong type of amendment application can add additional time and cost to the processing of an application.

-If you want to make plan changes, and would like to check whether your plan changes are ‘minor’ and be able to be considered as a Secondary Consent amendment application, before lodging your application, you can email your plans to email@example.com
+If you want to make plan changes, and would like to check whether your plan changes are ‘minor’ and can be considered as a Secondary Consent amendment application before lodging your application, you can email your plans to email@example.com.

 Section 72 Amendment: We’ll email you an invoice to arrange payment 1 business day after you submit your application.
 Once payment is received, we’ll proceed with your application.